Campbell, Ohio: History

 In 1916, Sheet and Tube workers at the East Youngstown plant rioted during a strike over working conditions, which resulted in most of the town's business district being burned to the ground.
 The strike was quelled by the arrival of National Guard troops.
-After the riots, the company erected a series of townhouses known as "Iron Soup" that were the first prefabricated concrete home development in the world.
+After the riots, the company erected a series of townhouses known as The Youngstown Sheet And Tube Company Homes that were the first prefabricated concrete home development in the world.
 In 1926, the city was renamed to recognize James Anson Campbell, president of the iron company during the founding of the city.

 The company abruptly closed its Campbell Works and furloughed 5,000 workers on September 19, 1977, a day remembered locally as "Black Monday."

 Campbell is sometimes referred to as the "City of Churches" because of the wide variety of religious structures found throughout the community.

 Geography

 Campbell is located on the north bank of the Mahoning River.
 The city has a total area of 3.74 sqmi, of which 3.71 sqmi is land and 0.03 sqmi is water.